toaderflorin/images/README.md

 ## Considerations
 For ease of maintainability and separation of concerns, the application has been split into three projects *Images*, *Images.Service* (which contains the service layer) and *Images.Tests*.
 This also makes it easy for the tests to reference the service.

+The color profiles are defined in the *appsettings.json* file, in a custom configuration section.

 ```
 "ProfilesConfig": {
   "Profiles": [